 Have your Bamboo ready: Panda 4 is out

-It’s interesting to note however that a lot talk since the update a few days ago has been about previously affected sites and the results these particular sites have seen.
-Panda & penguin affected sites that where originally penalised, have since corrected their ways and have seen an increase in rank since the Panda 4 roll out.
+It’s interesting to note, however, that a lot talk since the update a few days ago has been about previously affected sites and the results these particular sites have seen.
+Panda & Penguin affected sites that were originally penalised, and Google has since corrected their way and has seen an increase in rank for these pages since the Panda 4 rollout.

 So what does this mean for your site's SEO?